 If you notice that the trumpet vine’s growth seems slow, you can consider fertilizing trumpet vine.
-If you are wondering when to fertilize a trumpet vine, you can start applying fertilizer for trumpet vine in the spring if the low growth rate warrants it.
+If you are wondering when to fertilize a trumpet vine, you can start applying fertilizer to trumpet vine in the spring if the low growth rate warrants it.

 How to Fertilize Trumpet Vines

 Since trumpet vines are the type of plant that produces flowers on new growth, you do not have any risk of destroying next year’s blossoms by pruning in spring.
 Rather, a hard pruning in spring will encourage lush growth at the bottom of the plant.
-This will make the vine appear healthier and allow for more flowering during growing season.
+This will make the vine appear healthier and allow for more flowering during the growing season.

 Fertilizing Trumpet Vines Won’t Necessarily Help the Plant Flower